General Information on ICD-10

 ICD-10 Frequently Asked Questions

-Here are some frequently asked questions regarding Wellmark’s plans and progress to ICD-10.
-Wellmark will add information to this Q&A regularly, so check here often.
+Wellmark will add information to this FAQ regularly, so check back often.

-Look for additional resources on the following sites:
+- Additional resources are available on the following sites: